- Determine if “slow content” is right for your company

 She’s the principal of Appropriate, Inc., a brand and content strategy consultancy based just down the road from UIE in Boston.
 For more than a decade, she's partnered with retailers, universities, and other clients.
 Margot helps them to create brand-appropriate experiences and engage their target audiences.
 She’s a master at projecting key messages with consistency and clarity through both traditional and social media.

 Margot is a popular voice at conferences.
 She was part of the inaugural Content Strategy Consortium.
 Margot speaks regularly on the evolution of content strategy within interactive agencies.
-We caught her recently at Confab and SXSW, but you might have also seen her at Web Content, Gilbane, or Web 2.0.
-Margot’s looking forward to Content Strategy Forum in London this fall.
+Find her on Twitter at @mbloomstein.